DrJREllis/HLBinEurope/README.md

 Use HLBModelConfiguration.m to input parameters and run the model.

 This will call the matlab function files:
 HLB_model.m - called from HLBModelConfiguration.m, uses the input parameters to run the model multiple times.
-It calls teh remaining functions:
+It calls the remaining functions:
 localArea.m - calculates the cells within the 'local area' (within the maximum radius of the local dispersal kernel), for each cell and calculates the local dispersal kernel.
 nextEvent.m - generates the which event to occur and where, given the rates of all events, using the Gillespie algorithm.
 updateRates.m - updates all event rates after the last event occured.